corvudev/corvu/.changeset/ten-dodos-pull.md

 "corvu": patch
 ---

-Disable drag on elements with the data-disable-drag attribute
+Disable drag on elements with the data-corvu-no-drag attribute